gitmayoo/ai-project-backend-main/readme.md

 ## Overview

 This is a backend service built using the Flask web framework and Google Firestore as the database.
 It provides APIs to perform CRUD (Create, Read, Update, Delete) operations on a collection of data stored in Firestore.
-The project is designed to be scalable, easy to deploy, and structured for further expansion.
+The project is designed to be scalable, easy to deploy, and structured for further expansion..

 ## Features